 Take the drive to Hecla Island and experience some of what the Interlake region has to offer.
 You can opt to stay at the Lakeview Hecla Resort (which has a very nice adults-only spa and mineral pool) or rent a cabin in the park and enjoy the scenery.
 Swim off the shore, take a self-guided tour of the Hecla Village and of course take a few selfies at the Gull Harbour Lighthouse.

 Shop the Farmers' Market

 It's easy to spend an entire morning at the Farmers' Market browsing locally made goodies and farm-fresh produce: why not bring your special someone along for the fun?
-Hit the road to see rural favourites like the Arnes Farmers Market or see the largest in Manitoba at the St. Norbert Farmers' Market.
+Hit the road to see rural favourites like the Arnes Farmers Market or head to the largest in Manitoba – the St. Norbert Farmers' Market.

 Admire the fall foliage in Pinawa